hatch-lab/ne-rupture/README.md

   --roi-size=<float>  [default: 2.0] Given a segment at time t, at time t+1, will search an area that is the median shape size*roi_size
   --min-track-length=<int>  [default: 5] Tracks less than this number of frames will be excluded.
 The minimum track length must be >= 4, so that derivatives can be calculated.
   --edge-filter=<int>  [default: 50] Filters cells out that are within this many pixels of the edge.
+  --accept-tracks  [default: False] Whether to just accept the tracks; skip asking to check
 ```

 #### Segmenter requirements